HQarroum/open-sniffer/README.md

 # Description

-This library was primarily written for learning purposes.
+This project was primarily written for learning purposes.
 It is at the disposal of anyone wanting to know more about how an OSI stack implementation actually works, and what network packets are made of.